 Section S3.
 Identifying size and sex-based trends in harbor seal trophic position

-Only a subset of the samples included month of collection, sex, and length metadata and therefore separate month, length, and sex specific analyses were fit to the data.
-Standard linear models (equation S5) with a 1) sex as a factor and 2) length as a continuous covariate and 3) month as a continuous covariate were fit to both Salish Sea and coastal WA for each individual trophic amino acid.
+Only a subset of the analyzed samples included month of collection, sex, and length metadata.
+Therefore, separate month, length, and sex specific analyses were fit to the data using all available data for each.
+Standard linear models (equation S5) with 1) sex as a factor and 2) length as a continuous covariate and 3) month as a continuous covariate were fit to both Salish Sea and coastal WA for each individual trophic amino acid.
 These models were used to test whether trophic position varies with length and sex, whether these trends are consistent between amino acids, and whether one year was an appropriate approximation for tissue turnover of bone collagen.
 The standard linear models took the following structure:

 S5. yTr=α+βX+ϵ